zack-bitcoin/amoveo-docs/design/oracle.md

 How this is done is by letting people bet at 50-50 odds on which oracle result they think is honest.
 People have an incentive to make honest oracle reports because they can double their money.

+Since dishonest reports result in losing your funds, and failing to influence the oracle, people are incentivized to not make dishonest reports.
+So the expectation is that the oracle will never actually excalate to the point where we need to hard fork the blockchain.

 In depth
 ==========